MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP32 - “Building the Ephemera” with John Linneman.md

 URL: https://maxfrequency.net/2023/10/18/mfp-32/
 permalink: 2023/10/18/mfp-32/
 ---
+# MFP32 - “Building the Ephemera” with John Linneman

 John Linneman swings by to chat about analyzing games throughout the generations and how John’s gaming capture setup works, before lamenting the all-digital future standing before us.

 <audio controls>